-From 29 June 2020 as determined by the Minister, any employee employed by an employer within the registered scope of this Council, for whom wages are prescribed in the Collective Agreement, may apply to become a voluntary member of either the Furnmed Sick Benefit Society or the NUFAWSA Sick Benefit Society, subject to the employee qualifying in terms of the applicable fund rules and the employee concerned, paying the prescribed employee only contributions as reflected in ADDENDUM 1, to the relevant Society.
+Any employee employed by an employer within the registered scope of this Council, for whom wages are prescribed in the Collective Agreement, may apply to become a voluntary member of either the Furnmed Sick Benefit Society or the NUFAWSA Sick Benefit Society, subject to the employee qualifying in terms of the applicable fund rules and the employee concerned, paying the prescribed employee only contributions as reflected in ADDENDUM 1, to the relevant Society.
 If successful, the rules of the Fund concerned shall apply to the member.